Ancient-Majik-Tech/Lib.C.Core.Wiki/Changes/V P 0.0.0.0/V D 0.0.26.0.md

 The following is a list of changes that effect the project handling.

 - Project Changes
+	- Project Changes
+		- Applied new documentation style using the three forms of IDS, ProjectID, SystemID and FeatureID
+		- Updated feature "data" objects to be documented with versioning for feature.
 	- Parent Handling
 	- Dependancies
 		- New